darbumas/simple_shell/README.md

 ## Development Environment

-The simple shell in this repository was built, compiled and tested in a virtual instance using Vagrant - Ubuntu 20.4 LTS.
+The simple shell in this repository was built in an online tool made for easy collabration "replit.com"; also, compiled and tested in a virtual instance using Vagrant - Ubuntu 20.4 LTS.

 ## Getting Started